Fundraising For Cystic Fibrosis

 Our efforts have covered an incredibly broad spectrum from securing medications for those without adequate insurance coverage to providing mentorship for individuals and families dealing with the everyday struggles of life with cystic fibrosis.
 Learn more

-Dr. Boas serves on the Illinois Department of Public Health Subcommittee for Newborn Screening, which successfully lobbied for mandatory screening for cystic fibrosis.
-In addition, we are very active in local CF Foundation activities and have contributed and supported Great Strides and other fundraisers.
+Dr. Boas serves on the Illinois Department of Public Health Subcommittee for Newborn Screening, which successfully lobbied for mandatory screening for cystic fibrosis and for other state-related issues.

 Through service on national committees such as the American Association for Respiratory Care, the American Academy of Pediatrics, and the International Exercise Working Group for CF, Dr. Boas lends his voice in advocating for cystic fibrosis-related public policy, the development of position statements, and the creation of educational opportunities for the public and healthcare workers.
 Dr. Boas is a driving force in educating the healthcare community on all aspects of cystic fibrosis.